Eledone gaucha: Description

 Eledone gaucha possesses a firm, thin, ovoid and elongated mantle.
 It is separated from the head by a small constriction.
 The body is smooth and papillae can be found on the dorsal mantle and on the head.
 The head is narrower than the mantle and the eyes are protruding.
 The syphon is long, W-shaped and free from its front half.
 The arms are long and thin.
-The dorsal arms are notably longer than the other arms and the arms from the males are longer than those of the females.The suckers are small, well separated and deeply anchored in the arms.
+The dorsal arms are notably longer than the other arms and the arms from the males are longer than those of the females.
+The suckers are small, well separated and deeply anchored in the arms.
 On the arms of females, suckers are regrouped on the tip of the arm.
 On the second half of the first right arm, the number of suckers vary between 17 and 23.

-Males possess heteromorphic arms and some arms with hectocotyl thaht have modified papillae or suckers.
+Males possess heteromorphic arms and some arms with hectocotyl that have modified papillae or suckers.
 One arm possesses an hectocotyl.

 The color varies from brown to nearly white dorsally to nearly always white ventrally.

 Females have a various size ranging from 14 to 55 mm and males range from 14 to 47 mm.